Student Tax Myths and Tips

 5 Common Student Tax Myths

-Taxes can often be a confusing topic, and there are many myths about what can and can't be done.
-Here we cover the most common student tax myths and explain why they are not true.
+Taxes can be confusing, and there are many myths about what can and can't be done.
+Here are the most common student tax myths and information on why they are not true:

 Myth #1: I don't have to file a tax return.